Men's Gym - Alta Vista (Sun) Rules

 •A team can go down to no less than two players on the floor when killing penalties.

-•Any player who receives 3 penalties in one game is ejected from the game.
+•Any player which receives 3 penalties in one game is ejected from the game.
 Minor high stick penalties do not count towards the 3-penalty rule.
 Double minors count as one penalty towards the player, unless stated otherwise by the referee.
+A delayed penalty or a penalty shot counts as a penalty against the offending player.

 •Referees can assess a delay of game penalty towards any action deemed intentional.

-•Offensive players are not permitted in the crease area.
+•Offensive players are not permitted to station themselves in the crease area.
 Refs can blow the play dead if they believe no effort is being made to leave the crease and the faceoff will return to the player’s defensive zone.
-Goals can be disallowed if the offending player is in the crease while the goal is scored unless the ball is already in the crease.

 Suspensions, Fines and more